davidamichelson/DIV6700/schedule.md

 - Clayton, Lawrence A. "The Era of Columbus and the 'Discoverers'," in *Bartolome de Las Casas and the Conquest of the Americas*.
 Chichester, West Sussex, U.K.: Wiley-Blackwell, 2011, 10-32.
 *(VLC)*
 - Ramey, Lynn T. “Medieval Race?”
-In Black Legacies: Race and the European Middle Ages.
+In _Black Legacies: Race and the European Middle Ages_.
 Gainesville, Florida: University Press of Florida, 2014, 25-38. *(VLC)* Browse this, it will be drawn upon in a subsequent week.

 ### Thursday, November 17: Discussion